notofonts/noto-docs/src/miniarticles/NotoSansTifinagh.md

 # Noto Sans Tifinagh

-Noto Sans Tifinagh is a sans serif design for texts in the Tifinagh script.
+Noto Sans Tifinagh is a unmodulated (“sans serif”) design for texts in the Tifinagh script.

 Noto Sans Tifinagh contains 164 glyphs, 5 OpenType features, and supports 76 characters from 2 Unicode blocks: Tifinagh, Combining Diacritical Marks.